Contact Us 1-800-596-4880

 6. Add content in the selected format to the sample data file.
 For example, for JSON:

-Notice that the file name is payload.json.
-Files for your sample data and for the autocreated sample data are stored in the project directory src/test/resources.
+The file name is payload.json.
+Files for your sample data and for the automatically generated sample data is stored in the project directory src/test/resources.

-Hover over the value in the XML editor to display the structure, data keys, and data types of your sample data, for example:
+Hover over the value in the XML editor to show the structure, data keys, and data types of your sample data, for example:

 Hover over XML to display sample data

-7. Preview your sample data from the expression builder UI:
+7. Preview your sample data in Expression Builder:

-1. From the canvas UI, click the component that contains your sample data to open the expression builder for that field.
+1. From the canvas, click the component that contains your sample data to open Expression Builder for that field.

-2. Click the expression field of the component that has sample data to open the expression builder for that field.
+2. Click fx of the component that has sample data to open Expression Builder for that field.

 3. Click Preview to display the sample data.
 For example: